malvex/sheppy/docs/getting-started/quickstart.md

 !!! note
     * Sheppy currently only supports Redis and in-memory backends, but more are coming soon (see [Roadmap](../about/roadmap.md)).
     * Alternatively, you can implement your own backend by extending the `Backend` class.
-More details in the [Custom Backend](advanced/custom-backend.md) guide (advanced).

 !!! tip
     Start Redis using docker: `docker run -d --name redis -p 6379:6379 redis:latest`